OrYaari/HeavenHR_Coding_Challenge/README.md

 Using Spring and h2 (embedded DB)  I created the backend for this challenge.

+The offer number of applications is calculated when selected from the DB.

+## APIs

 There are 6 API calls that we can make:

 1. Create a job offer - a POST call to the URI ``/api/v1/heavenhr/offers`` with the body: